 Halton

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Halton local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Halton lies on the River Mersey, centred on the towns of Runcorn and Widnes, linked by bridges including the Silver Jubilee Bridge and the modern Mersey Gateway.
+Overview ⁞ Halton lies on the River Mersey, centred on the towns of Runcorn and Widnes, linked by bridges including the Silver Jubilee Bridge and the modern Mersey Gateway.
 The area has a mix of industrial heritage and green landscapes, with Runcorn Hill Park, Spike Island, and the Sankey Canal providing natural retreats.
 Views across the estuary and access to waterways define its geography, while surrounding villages and suburban communities add local character.

+Who governs Halton?
 The local government for this district is: Halton Borough Council (Unitary Authority).

 Constituencies in Halton